Consensas/information-passport/README.md

-# information-passport
-Information Passport Open Source Code
+# Information Passport Open Source Code

 ## Introduction
+### What is this Project

+This is Open Source code for creating and verifying Information Passports (described in the next section).

 ### What is an Information Passport

 An **Information Passport** is a _signed digital document_ that makes some claim,